JackyFWong/walpyrss/README.md

 A program that sets your wallpaper (wal), written in Python (py), from an image from a subreddit RSS feed (rss).

+## To Do
+- Add support for command line arguments
+- Add support for KDE Plasma DE

 ## Dependencies
 - `feedparser` for parsing through the RSS feed
 - `beautifulsoup` for finding the image url from the RSS entry